About Us Governance

 The detail of some Board functions is handled through Board committees.
 However, the Board as a whole is responsible for determining the extent of powers delegated to each committee and is ultimately responsible for accepting, modifying, or rejecting committee recommendations.

 The Board has established three standing committees; the Audit and Risk Committee, the Appointments and Compensation Committee and the Revenue Committee.
 The Board reserves the right to appoint other committees from time to time as deemed necessary.
 The Charters outlining the purpose, powers as delegated by the Board, composition and reporting requirements can be viewed here: Audit and Risk Committee, Appointments and Compensation Committee and Revenue Committee.

 Like any well-governed organisation, Opportunity places great emphasis on maintaining appropriate policies and procedures to ensure we fulfil our obligations to comply with various state and federal legislation and regulations.
 Particular areas of focus include the Corporations Act, privacy legislation, workplace health and safety regulations, child protection, various state fundraising and charities legislation and employment law.
-More information on our policy framework is outlined in our Board Charter.
-For more information on our policies, please contact our Company Secretary.
+Learn more about Opportunity's policies here.